 Results: A: Give measured and theoretical voltages for single cell, parallel and series connection.

 B: Give 6 reactions.
 Put a check above the arrow for reaction that occurs and an X above the arrow for the reaction that does not occur.
-Finally, give the activity series.
+Finally, give the activity series (X>Y>Z) where X, Y, Z, are the symbols for the chemical elements studied.

 Give the values you calculated for Faraday's constant and the % errors for both electrodes.